 Creating a safe and enjoyable online community for your members is no simple task, but the right tools can make the job easier.
-Choosing the right software for your online community is critical; you need a tool that’s flexible and easy for both you and your members to use.
+Choosing the right community engagement platform for your online community is critical; you need a tool that’s flexible and easy for both you and your members to use.

 Wait!
 We need to ask an important question.

 Do you have someone to manage your online community?

 Before you even get started, you need to know if you have someone who can manage the online community.
 One of the biggest challenges we see with associations who undertake an online community is not having someone to manage it.
 Often managing the online community is tacked onto someone’s job description, instead of having a dedicated community manager.

 You’ll need someone who is highly engaged in the community to get it going and get buy-in from members.
 To create a successful community, you’ll need a community manager who is fully engaged until the community takes off.
 Make sure that you know that you can commit to this before starting because your success will depend on it.

 First, let’s look at the platforms used by all industries.

 Vanilla Forums is one of the top community engagement platforms for mid-size and large organizations.
 This tool focuses on making it as easy as possible to get started so that you can quickly have your secure and professional looking community up and running.